sinhanushka12/02-680-Final-Project/README.md

 # 02-680-Final-Project
-Final Project for the course 02-680 at CMU
+Final Project for the course 02-680 at CMU \n
 Collaborators: Jen Wong and Shamieraah Jamal